eclipse-archived/smarthome/docs/documentation/features/rest.md

 ### Events

 The framework broadcasts all events on the Eclipse SmartHome event bus also as an SEE event.
-A complete list of the framework event types can found in the [Core Event chapter](../concepts/events.html).
+A complete list of the framework event types can found in the [Event chapter](events.html).

 All events are represented as JSON objects on the stream with the following format: